gamesbook/protograf/docs/source/core_shapes.rst

       It has the following properties based on the defaults:

-      - starts at the lower-left corner, as defined by the page margins
+      - starts at the upper-left corner, as defined by the page margins
       - has vertical and horizontal lines filling the page from the lower left corner up to the right-most and top-most margins
       - has interval between the lines of ``1`` cm